-Another meta-analysis of 132 randomized controlled trials found that fluoxetine was slightly less effective than sertraline, but researchers also noted that although statistically significant, the clinical meaning of those differences is still uncertain.
+Another meta-analysis of 132 randomized controlled trials found that fluoxetine showed slightly lower efficacy than sertraline for the treatment of depression.

 As mentioned above, Prozac and Zoloft are also prescribed to treat several other disorders and conditions.
 If you’re being treated for something other than depression, one medication may be a more suitable choice than the other.

-If you get persistent or severe side effects from one medication, your healthcare provider may recommend switching to the other, or to a different antidepressant.
+If you get persistent or severe side effects from one medication, such as sexual dysfunction or nausea, your healthcare provider might suggest switching to the other, or to a different type of antidepressant.

-Prozac and Zoloft are both selective serotonin reuptake inhibitors, or SSRIs.
+Prozac and Zoloft are both selective serotonin reuptake inhibitors or SSRIs.
 There are several other medications in this class, such as Paxil® (paroxetine), Lexapro® (escitalopram), Celexa® (citalopram) and others.

 Many antidepressants are associated with weight gain.
 As SSRIs, both Prozac and Zoloft are less likely to cause significant weight gain than older types of antidepressant, such as tricyclic antidepressants and monoamine oxidase inhibitors (MAOIs).

-In a 2016 study, researchers found that people prescribed fluoxetine and sertraline both gained a small amount of weight (4.6lbs for fluoxetine and 10.5 for sertraline) over the course of two years of treatment.
+In a 2016 study, researchers found that people prescribed fluoxetine and sertraline both gained a small amount of weight (4.6lbs for fluoxetine and 10.5lbs for sertraline) over the course of two years of treatment.

 In short, antidepressants, including Prozac and Zoloft, can cause weight gain.
 However, not all people who are prescribed antidepressants will gain weight.

-Both Prozac and Zoloft can affect your ability to make decisions, think clearly or react quickly.
+Both Prozac and Zoloft can affect your ability to make decisions think clearly or react quickly.
 If you are prescribed either medication, it’s important not to drive, operate heavy machinery or do any other potentially dangerous tasks until you understand how the medication affects you.